Alfresco/docs-alfresco/search-services/1.4/install/options.md

 > **Important:** Alfresco strongly recommends you use firewalls and other infrastructure means to ensure the Search and Insight Engine server is not accessible from anything other than trusted hosts and/or users, and only on the ports needed for Search and Insight Engine.

-1. Browse to the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"} and download `alfresco-insight-engine-distribution-1.4.x.zip`.
+1. Browse to the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"} and download `alfresco-search-services-distribution-1.4.x.zip`.

 2. Extract the Search and Insight Engine distribution.

-    By default, the contents of `alfresco-insight-engine-1.4.x.zip` are decompressed in a root folder as `/alfresco-insight-engine`.
-See [Search and Insight Engine directory structure]({% link insight-engine/1.4/config/index.md %}#search-and-insight-engine-directory-structure) for more details.
+    By default, the contents of `alfresco-search-services-1.4.x.zip` are decompressed in a root folder as `/alfresco-search-services`.
+See [Search and Insight Engine directory structure]({% link search-services/1.4/config/index.md %}#search-and-search-services-directory-structure) for more details.

 3. Configure HTTP.